-Entrepreneurs often have formidable technical expertise, key to developing a new product or service, but a great naïveté in management skills.
+Entrepreneurs often have technical expertise, which is vital for developing a new product or service, but a great naïveté in management skills.
 They run into difficulty when their business reaches the $1-2 million annual sales range, or their employee count exceeds 5-10.
 It’s here that entrepreneurs must shift their thinking from tactical and operational, to strategic and managerial.

 I’m convinced that management is a learnable skill.
 It can come from experience, or from training in a prior company, and it can even be self-taught from the Internet by smart entrepreneurs, just like they learned the skill of establishing a company, negotiating a contract, or filing a patent.

 - Communication clarity is essential.
 Management is “getting results through others,” not doing it yourself with the assistance of others.
-That means your chief responsibility is to communicate clearly about what you need done, and who has the responsibility to do it.
+That means your chief responsibility is to communicate clearly about what needs to be accomplished, and who has the responsibility to do it.
 Your growing team doesn’t automatically know what you are thinking.

 - Planning has priority over doing.
 Planning is one of key learning areas, in moving from an entrepreneur to a manager.
 Your ability to plan, to think through what needs to be done, in advance, on paper, is a critical skill that largely determines your entire future.
 Your job moves to determining what is to be done, instead of how it is to be done.

 - Organize your work before you begin.
-Most startups begin first, and think about organization later.
+Most startups just dive in, and think about organization later.
 Organizing means bringing together the necessary resources, and assembling the right people, then assigning work to specific people to be accomplished at specific times to specific standards of performance.

 - Delegate effectively and often.
 Delegation doesn’t work when you are creating your startup.
 ‘Not delegating’ doesn’t work when you are growing it later.
 Remember that delegation is not abdication.
 It’s still your company, so you have to follow-up, step in for disaster recovery, and keep the interplay between tasks and organizations working.